FCA Registered vs FCA Authorised: What’s the Difference?

 Appointed Representatives Add Another Layer

-What activities the AR is allowed to carry out
+- What specific activities the AR is permitted to engage in

-Whether the AR has more than one principal
+- Whether the AR works with more than one principal

 The Status Fields That Matter Most